-13.5 Panel Flashes FL1 or FL2 (Spas With Circulation Pump Option)
+13.5 Panel displays FL1 or FL2

-A flashing "FL1" display means the flow switch is malfunctioning open, the circulation pump filter cartridge 1 is excessively dirty or an "air lock" condition has occurred at the circulation pump intake.
+A flashing "FL1" display means the flow switch is malfunctioning open, the circulation pump's filter cartridge is excessively dirty, or an "air lock" condition has occurred at the circulation pump intake.
 A flashing "FL2" display means the flow switch is malfunctioning closed.
-In either case, the spa heater will deactivate and jets pump #1 may also deactivate.
-To correct condition perform the following: